Tees Cottage Pumping Station: Preserved engines

-Beam engine
+1904 Beam engine

 The 1904 engine was one of the last waterworks beam engines ever built, and as such may be seen as representing the pinnacle of beam engine pumping development.
-It is a rotative, two-cylinder Woolf compound engine, designed by Glenfield and Kennedy of Kilmarnock and built by Teasdale Bros, under T&C Hawksley, Civil Engineers, London.
+It is a rotative, two-cylinder Woolf compound engine, designed by Glenfield and Kennedy of Kilmarnock and built by Teasdale Bros, under T & C Hawksley, Civil Engineers, London.
 The beam is just over 30 ft long, weighing 25 tons; the flywheel is 21 ft in diameter, and the high- and low-pressure cylinders measure 18" and 29" respectively (46 cm and 74 cm).

-It is housed in a building erected for an earlier beam engine in 1849.
+A pair of coal-fired Lancashire boilers were installed in 1902 (one of which would be in use and the other on standby at any one time).
+Each holds 3,000 gallons of water.

 The engine ran almost continuously from 1904 to 1926, when new electric pumps were commissioned; thereafter it remained on operational standby until the mid-1950s, and continued to be run one day each year, on the order of the Borough Engineer, until at least 1968.

-Gas engine
+1914 Gas engine

-The 1914 engine is by Richard Hornsby & Sons of Grantham, with pumps by Hawthorn, Davey & Co. of Leeds, all housed in a building of 1853 which previously accommodated an earlier steam engine.
-It presently runs on mains gas, but originally used producer gas from an adjacent plant on site.
+The 1914 engine is by Richard Hornsby & Sons of Grantham, with pumps by Hathorn Davey & Co. of Leeds, all housed in a building of 1853 (which previously accommodated an earlier steam engine).
+It presently runs on mains gas, but originally used producer gas from an adjacent plant on site (also by Hornsby & Sons).
 The producer plant is still in situ and open to the public; however it suffered at least two explosions over the years, evidence of which is still clearly visible, and it is no longer operational.
+(It was decommissioned in 1955, following an explosion said to have been caused by a bird's nest in the vent pipe).

+Compressed air, used to start the engine, was provided by a small Hornsby & Sons petrol-driven compressor.
+This was also linked via line shafting (which could also be driven from the drive shaft to the pumps) to a Westinghouse generator, which provided electricity for the various buildings around the site.